redooor/redminportal/README.md

 # Change log

+## Under Development, Version 0.2.0 (latest master)
+Focus on supporting Laravel 5.0.

-## Version 0.1.5 (and latest master)
+## Version 0.1.5
 The focus of this update was on cleaning up the code and making sure all tests pass.
+Improve assets management via Grunt and Bower.
+Add Coupon module.

 ### Important:
-If you're upgrading from <= v0.1.3, please refer to the [Upgrade Guide](#upgrade-guide).
+If you're upgrading from <= v0.1.4, please refer to the [Upgrade Guide](#upgrade-guide).

 ### Bug fixes:
 1. PurchaseControllerTest is producing an error (issue #48).